 The benefits I’ve seen from doing Epsom salt foot soaks:

 Every time I do an Epsom salt foot soak, I feel a difference in just 20 minutes of soaking my feet!
-I notice I feel calmer and more relaxed.
+I notice I feel less stressed and more relaxed.
 Since I started doing one every night, my sleep has also improved.
 I get to sleep easier and don’t wake up as often in the middle of the night.

 How to Do an Epsom Salt Foot Soak: